 Epilepsy is a condition in which a person has recurrent seizures due to an imbalance in brain chemistry.
 One in 103 people has epilepsy.
 Many types of seizure can occur and epilepsy can affect anyone at any age.

 People who are on the autism spectrum are more likely to have epilepsy than people who aren’t.
 People who have epilepsy are more likely to be on the autism spectrum than those without epilepsy.
 One does not cause the other.
-People with autism and intellectual disability are more likely to develop epilepsy than others on the spectrum.
+Autistic people who have intellectual disability are more likely to develop epilepsy than others on the spectrum.

 Some behaviours associated with autism can look like seizures, eg staring or repetitive movements.
 Any concerns should be explored by a specialist.